COVID-19: Physician Coding and Reporting Guidance

 The original plan was for ICD-10-CM code U07.1 to have an effective date of Oct.
-1, 2020, but the CDC announced a change to April 1, 2020, to assist with claims and surveillance data for COVID-19.
+1, 2020.
+October 1 is the date when annual ICD-10-CM updates occur each year.
+But the CDC announced a change to April 1, 2020, to assist with claims and surveillance data for COVID-19.

 The rules for COVID-19 ICD-10-CM coding vary depending on the date of service.
 Links to authoritative guidance are available on the CDC’s ICD-10-CM page.
 The ICD-10-CM Official Guidelines for Coding and Reporting address issues such as sequencing codes, coding suspected COVID-19 cases, and reporting follow-up visits.

 CMS’ “Current emergencies” page provides links to a long list of resources under the header “Coronavirus Disease 2019.”
 Healthcare professionals in a variety of roles will find helpful information here.
 For instance, the “Clinical & technical guidance” section offers documents about the Quality Payment Program, patient counseling, and a toolkit for mitigating COVID-19 in nursing homes.